St Bartholomew-the-Great: Lady Chapel

-Said to be 'newly built' in 1336, this extends to the E of the choir, with a crypt under its E end.
+Said to be 'newly built' in 1336, the Lady Chapel extends to the east of the choir; the remains of the original medieval crypt are located underneath.
 The building was in secular use after the Dissolution of the Priory and divided into workshops and houses.
 Re-acquired by the parish in the late nineteenth century it was restored by Sir Aston Webb to something close to its original appearance, with much original stonework surviving.

-Monastic Buildings
+Monastic buildings

 Very little evidence of the monastic buildings now survives above ground.
 Three bays of the semi-derelict c.15 cloister were restored and extended by a further five bays in replica in the 1920s as a war memorial the new work using the surviving medieval footings.
 The approximate footprint of the cloister quadrangle was recreated as a grassed area when adjoining buildings were redeveloped in 2019.
 The approximate extent of the monastic enclosure is defined by the modern street of Bartholomew Close and Cloth Fair.

 The principal remaining area of the churchyard is a raised garden on Cloth Fair laid out by the Metropolitan Public Gardens Association's landscape gardener Fanny Wilkinson in 1885.